ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

-### Macros
+### Preprocessor
+The compiler supports these preprocessor directives:
+- #define
+- #include
+- #ifdef/#ifndef

+If you've written C code, you know how these work, but for people who haven't:

-Macros are substitutions that get replaced before compiling begins, allowing it to do pretty much anything, just like C
+Define creates a substitution that get replaced before compiling begins, allowing it to do pretty much anything, just like C
 ```hlsl
 #define Tint(base, tintval) base * tintval